billpsomas/simpool/README.md

 <div align="center">
   <img width="100%" alt="SimPool attention maps" src=".github/attmaps.png">
 </div>
-Note that when using SimPool with Vision Transformers, the [CLS] token is *completely discarded*.
+Note that when using SimPool with Vision Transformers, the [CLS] token is completely discarded.

 <br>